garrandall/popular-music-data/tracks/love-is-like-an-itching-in-my-heart-the-supremes.md

 And I'm filled with desire
 No, no, I can't stop the fire
 Love is a real life wire
-Ooh, it's a burning sensation
+Oh, it's a burning sensation
 Far behind imagination

 Love is like an itching in my heart
 Tearing it all apart
 Just an itching in my heart
 And baby, I can't scratch it
-Keeps me sighing, ooh
+Keeps me sighing, oh
 Keeps me yearning

 No, mama can't help me